Top 10 Ways to Use Dynamic Content in your Email Campaigns

-The email below from HostelWorld leverages dynamic content in the hero image to call out the last time the reader used their services.
+Similarly, the email below from HostelWorld leverages dynamic content in the hero image to call out the last time the reader used their services.

 To successfully track subscriber behavior on your site, you should install a tracking pixel on your site that is generated by your ESP or marketing automation software.
-Then you can track digital behavior to uncover things like which pages they visited, how long they stayed on your website and how you obtained their email address.
+Then you can track digital behavior to uncover things like which pages they visited, how long they stayed on your website, and how you obtained their email address.
 Spotify does a great job of incorporating digital behavior below.

 With the power of dynamic software, it’s possible to make a simple switcheroo like this to ensure your email visuals resonate with the different age groups that make up your list.

-Weather can affect your mood, activities and the clothes you’re wearing, so it’s not that crazy to assume that it can affect your purchasing behaviors, too!
+Weather can affect your mood, activities, and the clothes you’re wearing, so it’s not that crazy to assume that it can affect your purchasing behaviors, too!

 Cart abandonment emails have achieved a 28% conversion rate, so it’s in your best interest to have the proper web tracking in place to follow up using dynamic and automated content once your visitors head for the door.

 Nomad’s email below made light of the situation and specifically referenced the item the reader abandoned in the cart.
 Abandoned cart emails are dynamic when they show and updated representation of products that are still in the contact’s cart.